Offboarding checklist: 5 steps for an effective exit + free template

 In this article, I’m going to share what our offboarding checklist looks like at Charlie after the many iterations we carried out in the last few years.
 I hope it is helpful to build your own!

-If you’re in a rush, you can also go straight to our free downloadable resources:
+If you’re in a rush, you can also go straight to our offboarding checklist template.

 Your team member’s leaving date is just one point in time — the actual offboarding process starts way earlier and extends up to a month after your employee has left.

-At Charlie, we split employee offboarding tasks into 5 phases or steps:
+At Charlie, we split employee offboarding tasks into 5 phases:

 - When the team member announces they’re leaving